oat-sa/taohub-articles/forge/Documentation for core components/front-js.md

             }
     }

--   <br/>
+-
-$extensionName : the name of the extension where the `routes.js` file is located, this file is evaluated when the first token of the request match /<br/>
+$extensionName : the name of the extension where the `routes.js` file is located, this file is evaluated when the first token of the request match /
-$extensionName/<br/>
+$extensionName/
-$ModuleName/<br/>
+$ModuleName/
 $actionName
--   <br/>
+-
-$moduleName : the name of the module given by the request /<br/>
+$moduleName : the name of the module given by the request /
-$extensionName/<br/>
+$extensionName/
-$moduleName/<br/>
+$moduleName/
 $actionName is used as the 1st level key
 -   ‘deps’ : contains either the scripts to load or an array of scripts to load.
-They will be loaded for all requests that match /<br/>
+They will be loaded for all requests that match /
-$extensionName/<br/>
+$extensionName/
 $moduleName
 -   ‘deps’ : list the scripts to load by action
--   ’<br/>
+-   ’
 $actionName : the scripts to load or an array of scripts to load.
-They will be loaded for all requests that match /<br/>
+They will be loaded for all requests that match /
-$extensionName/<br/>
+$extensionName/
-$ModuleName/<br/>
+$ModuleName/
 $actionName

-The loaded scripts are considered as controller, it means : if the script expose of function `start`, this function will be executed after load.<br/>
+The loaded scripts are considered as controller, it means : if the script expose of function `start`, this function will be executed after load.

 In the preview example, the controller `controller/preview/itemRunner` will look like: